blakevanlan/jobQ/README.md

 ## Events

-The worker object inherits from the EventEmitter.
+The Worker object inherits from the EventEmitter.
 Here are the events it emits:

 ### start
-Emitted every time the worker starts.
+Emitted every time the Worker starts.
 ```javascript
 worker.on('start', function () {
    // ...